AI ethics in technological advancements can help foster a world with less bias and more fairness. Here’s what it is and why it matters.

 AI ethics are the set of guiding principles that stakeholders (from engineers to government officials) use to ensure artificial intelligence technology is developed and used responsibly.
 This means taking a safe, secure, humane, and environmentally friendly approach to AI.

-Developing ethical principles for responsible AI use and development requires industry actors to work together.
-Stakeholders must examine how social, economic, and political issues intersect with AI, and determine how machines and humans can coexist harmoniously.
+Designing ethical principles for responsible AI use and development requires collaboration between industry actors, business leaders, and government representatives.
+Stakeholders must examine how social, economic, and political issues intersect with AI and determine how machines and humans can coexist harmoniously by limiting potential risks or unintended consequences.

-Each of these actors play an important role in ensuring less bias and risk for AI technologies.
+Each of these actors plays an important role in ensuring less bias and risk for AI technologies:

 Academics: Researchers and professors are responsible for developing theory-based statistics, research, and ideas that can support governments, corporations, and non-profit organizations.

 Government: Agencies and committees within a government can help facilitate AI ethics in a nation.
-A good example of this is the Preparing for the Future of Artificial Intelligence report that was developed by the National Science and Technology Council (NSTC) in 2016, which outlines AI and its relationship to public outreach, regulation, governance, economy, and security.
+A good example of this is the Preparing for the Future of Artificial Intelligence report, which was developed by the National Science and Technology Council (NSTC) in 2016.
+It outlines AI and its relationship to public outreach, regulation, governance, economy, and security.

 Intergovernmental entities: Entities like the United Nations and the World Bank are responsible for raising awareness and drafting agreements for AI ethics globally.
 For example, UNESCO’s 193 member states adopted the first ever global agreement on the Ethics of AI in November 2021 to promote human rights and dignity.

-Private companies: Executives at Google, Meta, and other tech companies, as well as banking, consulting, health care, and other industries within the private sector that uses AI technology, are responsible for creating ethics teams and codes of conduct.
-This often creates a standard for companies to follow suit.
+Private companies: Executives at Google, Meta, and other tech companies, as well as banking, consulting, health care, and other private sector industries that use AI technology, are responsible for creating ethics teams and codes of conduct.
+This often sets a standard for companies to follow.

 AI ethics are important because AI technology is meant to augment or replace human intelligence—but when technology is designed to replicate human life, the same issues that can cloud human judgment can seep into the technology.